lsbardel/python-stdnet/sources/examples/performance.txt

 ========================

-Under the hood, stdnet performs server updates and queries via a :class:`stdnet.orm.Session`.
+Under the hood, stdnet performs server updates and queries via a :class:`Session`.
 You can write your application without using a session directly, and in several cases this is good enough.
 However, when dealing with lots of operations, you may be better off using :class:`Transaction`.
-A transaction is started with the :meth:`stdnet.orm.Session.begin` method and concluded with the :meth:`stdnet.orm.Session.commit` method.
+A transaction is started with the :meth:`Session.begin` method and concluded with the :meth:`Session.commit` method.
 A session for :ref:`registered models <register-model>` can be obtained from the model manager.
 For example, using the ``Fund`` model in :ref:`tutorial 1 <tutorial-application>`::